Cherry1181/mini-mips/README.md

   Displays the values in registers and memory

 HOW TO USE:<br/>
-  Copy or download reader3.cpp file, write a .asm file and keep it in the same directory and compile and run the reader3.cpp file.<br/>
+  Copy or download reader.cpp file, write a .asm file and keep it in the same directory and compile and run the reader.cpp file.<br/>
   A small asm code(bubble sort) is present as text.asm.<br/>
-  Command: g++ -o reader3.cpp reader3.out<br/>
+  Command: g++ -o reader.cpp reader.out<br/>
-  Run: reader3.out
+  Run: reader.out

 COMMANDS IMPLEMENTED:<br/>
   lui, lw, sw, add, li, addi, slt, j, beq, bne, la, sll.<br/>